 STEP 2: Boot to Download Mode

 Now power off your device and boot it to Download Mode.
-For that, make use of the Power + Vol Down buttons and plug in your device to USB cable, which in turn should be connected to the PC.
+For that, make use of the Power + Vol Down buttons and plug in your device to a USB cable, which in turn should be connected to the PC.
 You could also make use of our detailed guide to Boot into Download mode on Galaxy S20 (Plus) and S20 Ultra.

 STEP 3: Unlock Bootloader

 Once your device is booted to Download Mode, you will see the option to long-press the Volume Up option for unlocking the bootloader.
 So use the Vol Up key to begin the unlocking process, which will also wipe off all the data from your device.
-On that note, you could also check out our guide on How to unlock bootloader on Samsung Galaxy Phones.
+On that note, you could also check out our guide on How to unlock the bootloader on Samsung Galaxy Phones.

 When that is done, boot up your device and connect it to the internet.
-No need to set it up with your Google account as we will again have to wipe off all the data later on.
+No need to set it up with your Google account, as we will again have to wipe off all the data later on.

 STEP 4: Install TWRP Via ODIN

-Again, boot your device to the Download Mode and connect it to PC via USB cable.
+Again, boot your device to the Download Mode and connect it to the PC via USB cable.
 Then launch the ODIN Tool as an administrator on your PC.
 You will now have to add the TWRP Recovery .tar file that you had downloaded earlier.
 For that, click on the AP button to load it.

-Then click on the Start button to begin with the flashing part.
+Then click on the Start button to begin with, the flashing part.
 Also, keep pressing and holding the Vol Up + Power button while Odin is flashing the TWRP Recovery.
 Do so until your device is booted to the recovery.
 Once your device boots to TWRP, you may release the buttons.